 Plants Intentionally Planted by Humans

 Samplers may encounter situations in which wetland taxa were intentionally planted by lakeshore residents.
 If the taxa are indeed wetland taxa, are within the seasonal high water line, and are flourishing, they should be included in the LVI assessment.
-If the plants are planted in a portion of the yard that is above the seasonal high water line, and they are not wetland taxa, they should not be included.
+If the plants are planted in a portion of the yard that is above the seasonal high water line, or behind a structure, or they are not wetland taxa, they should not be included.

 Collecting Specimens of Unknown Taxa